All Episodes

 And they didn't.

-Instead he Comes in and says there's nothing there.
+Instead, he comes in and says there's nothing there.

 I want to have our lawyers ask him questions.

-That's not congressional oversight, that's congressional lawyers' oversight.
+That's not congressional oversight.

 That's right.